3MFConsortium/spec_booleans/3MF Boolean operations.md

 | path | **ST\_Path** | | | A file path to the base object file being referenced.
 The path is an absolute path from the root of the 3MF container. |
 | @anyAttribute | | | | |

-The optional \<booleans> element contains one or more \<boolean> elements to perform the boolean operation to the referenced object.
+The optional \<booleans> element contains one or more \<boolean> elements to perform an ordered sequence of boolean operation onto the referenced base object.

 **objectid** - Selects the base object to apply the boolean operation.
 The object MUST be a mesh or another booleans object of type "model".
 It MUST NOT reference a components object.

 **operation** - The boolean operation to perform.
 The options for the boolean operations are the following:

 1.	*union*.
 The resulting object shape is defined as the merger of the shapes.
-The resulting object surface property is defined by the property of the surface property defining the outer surface.
-If material and the volumetric property, if available, in the overlapped volume is defined by the added object, as defined by [the 3MF Core Specification overlapping order](https://github.com/3MFConsortium/spec_core/blob/1.2.3/3MF%20Core%20Specification.md#412-overlapping-order)
+The resulting object surface property is defined by the property of the surface property defining the outer surface, as defined by [the 3MF Core Specification overlapping order](https://github.com/3MFConsortium/spec_core/blob/1.2.3/3MF%20Core%20Specification.md#412-overlapping-order)

     union(base,a,b,c) = base Ս (a Ս b Ս c) = ((base Ս a) Ս b) Ս c

 2.  *difference*.
 The resulting object shape is defined by the shape in the base object shape that is not in any other object shape.
-The resulting object surface property, where overlaps, is defined by the object surface property of the subtracting object(s), or no-property is the subtracting object has no property defined in that surface.
-While the volume properties are defined by the volume remaining from the base object.
+The resulting object surface property, where overlaps, is defined by the object surface property of the subtracting object(s), or no-property when the subtracting object has no property defined in that surface.

     difference(base,a,b,c) = base - (a Ս b Ս c) = ((base - a) - b) - c

 3.  *intersection*.
 The resulting object shape is defined as the common (clipping) shape in all objects.
-The resulting object surface property is defined as the object surface property of the object defining the new surface, or no-property is the subtracting object has no property defined in that surface.
-While the volume properties are defined by the volume remaining from the base object.
+The resulting object surface property is defined as the object surface property of the object defining the new surface, or no-property when that object has no property defined in the new surface.

     intersection(base,a,b,c) = base Ո (a Ս b Ս c) = ((base Ո a) Ո b) Ո c